Free Phone Consultation: 502-822-5758

 Rear-end collision injuries are serious, especially if they involve a carriage underride.
 Victims who survive are often permanently disabled or face numerous surgeries and years of rehabilitation.
 Survivors may not be able to work, ever again.

 In order to receive fair and just compensation for the grief and pain you are experiencing over the loss of a loved one, along with the loss of income that person provided, or to receive an adequate settlement amount to ensure that you will be protected financially as you recover from your injuries and start life over again, it is crucial that you contact a truck accident law firm as soon as you can after the rear-end accident.
-The truck insurance company is already working to reduce the amount of compensation it has to pay you, and you need a skilled legal team fighting for you to receive the money you need and deserve.
+The truck insurance company is already working to reduce the amount of compensation it has to pay you, and you need an experienced rear end truck accident attorney for you to receive the money you need and deserve.

 We understand that if you’ve been in a rear end crash with a big truck, you might be hurting for money.
 You don’t have to pay anything to enlist our help.
 We won’t get paid until and unless we get you your money.

-We have recovered over $890,000,000.00 for our clients in Kentucky, Indiana and Ohio.
+We have recovered over $1 billion for our clients in Kentucky, Indiana, and Ohio.
 We won’t rest until we get you every single dollar you need to heal and go forward.
-Call us now at 800-800-8888, or fill out our online form for a free consultation with one of our experienced truck accident attorneys.
+Call our rear end truck accident lawyers now at 800-800-8888, or fill out our online form for a free consultation with one of our experienced truck accident attorneys.